 Office evaluation for acute diarrhea is warranted for individuals with persistent fever, bloody diarrhea, severe abdominal pain, symptoms of volume depletion (eg, dark or scant urine, symptoms of orthostasis), or a history of inflammatory bowel disease.
 Hospitalization may be warranted in the presence of such concerns, in particular if there is a complex medical history of immunosuppression (eg, because of treatment for malignancy, history of transplantation, or advanced HIV infection) or significant vascular or cardiovascular disease.

 History — The initial evaluation of patients who present to medical care with acute diarrhea should include a careful history to determine the duration of symptoms, the frequency and characteristics of the stool, and associated symptoms.
 Additionally, there should be an attempt to elicit evidence of extracellular volume depletion (eg, dark yellow or scant urine, decreased skin turgor, orthostatic hypotension).
 Questioning about potential exposures, such as food history, residence, occupational exposure, recent and remote travel, pets, and hobbies, can also provide further diagnostic clues.
 These historical elements can be helpful to suggest the potential causative pathogens, which in turn can inform additional work-up and the decision to use empiric antibiotic therapy.
-(See 'Stool cultures' below and 'Additional testing in specific circumstances' below and 'Empiric antibiotic therapy' below.)
+(See 'Stool tests for bacterial pathogens' below and 'Additional testing in specific circumstances' below and 'Empiric antibiotic therapy' below.)

 ●Character of symptoms – In addition to informing the severity of disease, details on the frequency and nature of the stool can suggest whether the diarrhea is originating in the small or the large bowel, and thus can suggest certain pathogens (table 1).
 Diarrhea of small bowel origin is typically watery, of large volume, and associated with abdominal cramping, bloating, and gas .
 Weight loss can occur if diarrhea becomes persistent.
 Fever is rarely a significant symptom and occult blood or inflammatory cells in the stool are rarely identified.
 In contrast, diarrhea of large intestinal origin often presents with frequent, regular, small volume, and often painful bowel movements.
 Fever and bloody or mucoid stools are common, and red blood cells and inflammatory cells can be seen routinely on stool microscopy.